alejandrovega44/CSCE-438-Twitify/README.md

 4) Change the current directory to CSCE-438-Twitify/Twitify and enter the following lines:

 		sudo chmod +x Twitify.py
-		sudo chmod +x playlist.py
+		sudo chmod 777 Latest_Tweet_ID.txt

 5) Open Twitify.py and enter your Twitter API auth tokens

-6) In the far left of your koding session, click on koding-vm-x and click on you assinged urls.
+6) In the far left of your koding session, click on koding-vm-x and click on your assinged urls.
 Enter the following url:

 		http://"Your Assigned Url"/CSCE-438-Twitify/Twitify/